vijeta-1709/Learning-SQL/README.md

 Problem 5:
 Given a table of Facebook posts, for each user who posted at least twice in 2021, write a query to find the number of days between each user’s first post of the year and last post of the year in the year 2021.
 Output the user and number of the days between each user's first and last post.

+Problem 6:
+Write a query to identify the top 2 Power Users who sent the highest number of messages on Microsoft Teams in August 2022.
+Display the IDs of these 2 users along with the total number of messages they sent.
+Output the results in descending order based on the count of the messages.

+Assumption:
+No two users have sent the same number of messages in August 2022.